wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/01-introduction.md

-While devloping a Power App, you may find out you need to call a web API created by a high-code development team in your organization.
-Power Apps have already provided you with hundreds of *connectors* to access resources inside and outside your organization.
+While developing a Power App, you may find out you need to call a web API created by a high-code development team in your organization.
+Power Apps has already provided you with hundreds of *connectors* to access resources inside and outside your organization.
 However, there is no built-in connector for you to call web APIs that your organization has developed.
 This situation brings about you have to create a custom connector to fill the gap between Power Apps and web APIs.

 You've met the team at Green Leaf Heating and Air Conditioning, or Green Leaf for short, and learned a bit about the issues they currently have with their Field Inventory Management System.